tluyben/redis-sentinel-proxy/README.md

 2. Check if `SENTINEL_PASSWORD` is set correctly
 3. Ensure sentinel servers are reachable
 4. Check firewall rules for ports 26379 and 6380
+5. Verify the bind address is accessible from your client

 ## 🤝 Contributing